 Sometimes, a newborn baby or infant will have difficulty breastfeeding because of a condition called tongue tie.
 This occurs when the frenulum (the band of tissue that connects the bottom of the tongue to the floor of the mouth) is too short and tight, restricting the tongue’s range of motion and the baby’s ability to latch on to the breast.

 To help new mothers and their babies overcome this problem—and reap the significant health benefits of breastfeeding—Emerson Hospital has a dedicated Frenulum Clinic.

-The Emerson Hospital Frenulum Clinic is an interdisciplinary team of doctors, nurses, lactation specialists and child life specialists.
-Together, we work to assess the babies’ frenulum and feeding and to assist them as needed for optimal health.
+The Frenulum Clinic is made up of an interdisciplinary team of doctors, nurses, lactation specialists and child life specialists who work together to assess a baby’s frenulum and feeding, and help the infant overcome any problems.

 A baby may have a tight frenulum if: